 '''

 ID=went

 NAME=Catchment of River Went

 DESCRIPTION=The Went catchment is a small, rural area in Yorkshire, UK.

-VERSION=1.0
+IN-VERSION=1.0

+OUT-VERSION=1.0

 '''

 ID is the basename for the actual data source files suffixed with .drn, .rna, .dsd, .cbp and .bgd.
-VERSION defines the format for the all catchment source files.
+IN-VERSION defines the format for the all catchment source files.
+OUT-VERSION defines the output format.